Homotopy classes of Newtonian spaces: Homotopies

 Let us still prove that $g= g_u$.
 From the fact that $g$ is a $p$-weak upper gradient for $u$ it follows that $g_u\le g$ almost everywhere, so it suffices to prove $\|g\|_{L^p(X)}\le \|g_u\|_{L^p(X)}$.
-This, however follows immediately from the convexity estimate:
+This, however follows immediately the above estimate (\ref{conestimate}):

 Altogether we have shown that for every $s_k\to 0$ we have $g_{H_{s_k}}\to g_u$ in $L^p(X)$ up to a subsequence.
 Therefore $g_{H_{s_k}}\to g_u$ in $L^p(X)$ and the proof is complete. \end{proof}